Where to eat in Duluth

 Why eat there?
 It has the city's best patio that faces the lake, and a rare side patio that gets afternoon sun.

 Northern Waters Smokehaus: This small deli in a corner of the Dewitt-Seitz building offers a delicious selection of sandwiches made with cured meats.
+There's always a line, so don't expect fast service.

 Why eat there?
 You probably won't want to, but you can put together a nice picnic to eat while watching the boat traffic.